“15. Stake Organization,” Handbook 2: Administering the Church (2019)

 “15.
 Stake Organization,” Handbook 2

 The stake presidency and other stake leaders work together to teach and support ward leaders.
-This chapter outlines the general organization of the stake and explains the relationship between stake auxiliaries and ward auxiliaries.
+This chapter outlines the general organization of the stake and explains the relationship between stake and ward organizations.
 Detailed instructions for the stake president are found in Handbook 1.

 The stake president and his counselors call and set apart stake leaders as outlined in the Chart of Callings in chapter 19.

-The stake president personally oversees the stake Relief Society.
-He assigns his counselors to oversee the other stake auxiliary organizations: Young Men (including Scouting where authorized), Young Women, Primary, and Sunday School.
-These counselors ensure that members of stake auxiliary presidencies are instructed in their duties.
+The stake president personally has responsibility for the stake Relief Society.
+He assigns his counselors responsibility for the other stake organizations: Young Men, Young Women, Primary, and Sunday School.
+These counselors ensure that members of organization presidencies are instructed in their duties.

 The stake president also assigns his counselors to oversee efforts with stake activities, young single adults, single adults (as needed), Church magazines, public affairs (as needed), music, seminary and institute, and physical facilities.